Dainik Bhaskar: History

 Subah Savere was launched in 1948 to fulfill the need for a Hindi-language daily newspaper.
-It launched under the name Subah Savere in Bhopal and Good Morning India in Gwalior.
+It launched under the name Subah Savere ("Early Morning") in Bhopal and Good Morning India in Gwalior.
 In 1957, the newspaper was renamed Bhaskar Samachar.

 In 1958, the newspaper was renamed Dainik Bhaskar.
 The word Bhaskar means "the Rising Sun" in English.
-Along with its rising sun graphic, was meant to represent a bright future.
+Its rising sun graphic was meant to represent a bright future.